-Danielle Graff is a member of our leading science and technology practice.
+Danielle Graff is a member of our leading innovation, data & technology practice.
 She provides advice in connection with transactions involving technology, including licensing, outsourcing and joint ventures.

 Danielle has a corporate commercial practice with a focus on technology, privacy, commercialization, and the health-care and agriculture and food sectors.
 She provides assistance to a diverse client base, from small businesses to large public and private corporations.
 Her experience includes assisting clients with outsourcing arrangements and procurement of information technology services and software, advising clients on privacy law interpretation and compliance issues, providing support in the implementation of IT systems and programs, and assisting both the developers and customers of e-commerce platforms.

 Danielle also has experience advising clients on IP strategy as well as drafting and advising clients on licensing, transfer, and other commercial arrangements regarding IP.
 She has also been involved in commercial transactions that include the purchase and sale of IP assets.
 In her general corporate commercial practice, Danielle regularly advises clients on a wide range of matters including corporate governance and regulatory and compliance matters.

 - Counsel to various healthcare organizations on procurement methods and best practices, service and supply contracts and trade agreement obligations.

 - Co-counsel to Health Shared Services Saskatchewan (3sHealth) in the negotiation and documentation of a long-term contract for the Administrative Information Management System (AIMS) which replaced 82 non-integrated systems with a single software solution.

 - Acted as counsel to a mining company for the negotiation of a large and complex outsourcing arrangement.

 - Co-adviser to two research non-profit corporations involved in the advancement of carbon capture and storage.